Fadab2/reading-notes/apis.md

 ## APIs

-1. What does REST stand for?
+ What does REST stand for?
      -  Representational State Transfer
 2. REST APIs are designed around a _resources_.

-3. What is an identifer of a resource?
+3. What is an identifier of a resource?
 Give an example.
-    - A unique url that identifies the resource examplae: https://banans.com/medium/num-of-legs/3
+    - A unique url that identifies the resource example: https://banans.com/medium/num-of-legs/3
 4. What are the most common HTTP verbs?
    - GET, POST, PUT, PATCH, and DELETE
 5. What should the URIs be based on?